 Loan companies will not release a cosigner just because you want them to do so.
 The reason why lenders require cosigners is that they act as a guarantee in case you will not be able to pay back the loan.

 With student loans, students are seen as a bigger risk because most of them do not have any credit history and no stable job at the time of application.
 That’s why getting a student loan without a cosigner is often tough.

 When you graduate from college, you may want to release your cosigner from the responsibility of being the guarantor for the loan.
 If the cosigner release option is being offered by your lender, one of the most common requirements is that you have to complete the required number of payments for a given period.

-Another important requirement when applying for a cosigner release is to show proof of income.
-Your lender will not approve to have your cosigner released from the student loan contract if you cannot prove that you have the ability to make the payment by yourself.
+Another important requirement when you apply for cosigner release is to show proof of income.
+Your lender will not approve to have your cosigner released from the student loan contract if you cannot prove that you have the ability to make debt payments by yourself.

 Step 4: Build Your Credit Score

 Your credit score plays a huge role in whether the lender will agree to release your cosigner.
 The higher your credit score is, the better chances you have in convincing the lender that you can make the payments on your own.

 To improve your credit score, you can follow these tips: